Liga MX: Reformation

-Throughout the late 1950s and early 1960s, many small clubs faced economic difficulties which were attributed to the lack of international competition by Mexico's clubs and an unrewarding league format.
-Consequently, teams from Mexico that placed high in the league standings could not afford to participate in the overarching continental competitions, such as the Copa Libertadores.
+Throughout the late 1950s and early 1960s, many small clubs faced many economic difficulties which were attributed to the lack of international competition by Mexico's clubs and an unrewarding league format.
+Consequently, clubs from Mexico that placed high in the league standings could not afford to participate in the overarching continental competitions, such as the Copa Libertadores.

 The Mexican league boom

 The 1970 World Cup held in Mexico was the first World Cup televised on a grand scale.
-The season following the FIFA World Cup, the F.M.F. changed the league format and established a playoff phase to determine the national champion.
+The season following the FIFA World Cup, the FMF changed the league format and established a final phase to determine the national champion.
 This was done to regenerate interest and reward teams that placed fairly high in the standings.

-The play-off, called the Liguilla, was played using various formats to determine the champion.
+The final phase, known as Liguilla, was played using various formats to determine the champions.
 The most common format was a straight knock-out between the top eight teams in the table.
-At other times the league was divided into groups with the top two in each group, often as well as the best 3rd placed teams, qualifying for the play-offs and in some seasons the play-offs themselves involved teams playing in groups with the group winners playing off for the title.
+At other times the league was divided into groups with the top two in each group, often as well as the best 3rd placed teams, qualifying for the liguilla and in some seasons the playoff matches themselves involved teams playing in groups with the group winners playing off for the title.
 The format was changed from season to season to accommodate international club commitments and the schedule of the Mexico national team.

-The change in the rules affected teams that traditionally dominated the table, as talented teams that had not performed well in the regular season were able to perform successfully in the play-offs (Cruz Azul in the 1970s, América in the 1980s, and Toluca in the 2000s).
+The change in the rules affected teams that traditionally dominated the table, as talented teams that had not performed well in the regular season were able to perform successfully in the final phase (Cruz Azul in the 1970s, América in the 1980s, and Toluca in the 2000s).

 Liga MX

-Prior to the start of the 2012–13 season, the organization Liga MX / Ascenso MX was created to replace the Mexican Football Federation as the organizing body of the competition.
-The league also announced a rebranding, with the introduction of a new logo.
+Prior to the start of the 2012–13 season, the organization Liga MX/Ascenso MX was created to replace the FMF as the main organizing body of the competition.
+The league also announced a rebranding, with the introduction of a new name and a new logo.

-On 20 August 2018, it was announced that Liga MX would begin testing the use of video assistant referee technology.
-The initial test run will be conducted during under-20 matches played inside senior league stadiums, with live testing across senior Liga MX matches to take place during weeks 13 and 14 of the Apertura tournament.
-The league will, however, still need final approval from FIFA to fully implement the technology.
+On August 20, 2018, it was announced that Liga MX would begin testing the use of VAR technology.
+The initial test run was conducted during under-20 matches played inside senior league stadiums, with live testing across senior Liga MX matches taking place during weeks 13 and 14 of the Apertura tournament.
+The league needed final approval from FIFA to fully implement the technology.